JJPro/OpenGL--Particle-Simulation-with-TransformFeedback-Buffer/README.md

 ## Expectations

-You can work on any idea you want that is within the scope of graphics.
+You can work on any idea you want that is within the scope of graphics (OpenGL, WebGL, Vulkan, DirectX, etc.).
 You may explore areas that we did not cover heavily in class (Animation, particles, different rendering techniques, advanced shaders, image processing, volume rendering, etc.).
 Your final project should be on the order of the difficulty beyond the homeworks.
 ## Project Ideas

 I am going to list a few project ideas that I think are within the scope of this class.